-Note2: Please tick the corresponding boxes that apply to a member during the two years prior to being elected or during the term(s) of office.
+Note1: Please tick the corresponding boxes that apply to a member during the two years prior to being elected or during the term(s) of office.

 - 1. Not an employee of the Company or any of its affiliates. - 2.
 Not a director or supervisor of affiliated companies.
-Not applicable in cases where the person is an independent director of the parent company, or any subsidiary in which the Company holds, directly or indirectly, more than 50% of the voting shares. - 3.
-Not a natural-person shareholder who holds shares, together with those held by the person's spouse, minor children, or held by the person under others'

-- names, in an aggregate amount of 1% or more of the total number of outstanding shares of the Company, or ranking in the top 10 in holdings. - 4.
+The same does not apply, however, in cases where the person is an independent director of the company, its parent company, or any subsidiary, as appointed in accordance with the laws of Taiwan or with the laws of the country of the parent company or subsidiary: - 3.
+Not a natural-person shareholder who holds shares, together with those held by the person's spouse, minor children, or held by the person under others' names, in an aggregate amount of 1% or more of the total number of outstanding shares of the Company, or ranking in the top 10 in holdings. - 4.
 Not a spouse, relative within the second degree of kinship, or lineal relative within the third degree of kinship, of any of the persons in the preceding three sub-paragraphs. - 5.
 Not a director, supervisor, or employee of a corporate shareholder who directly holds 5% or more of the total number of outstanding shares of the Company, or who holds shares ranking in the top five holdings. - 6.
 Not a director, supervisor, officer, or shareholder holding 5% or more of the shares of a specified company or institution which has a financial or business relationship with the Company. - 7.
 Not a professional individual, who is an owner, partner, director, supervisor, or officer of a sole proprietorship, partnership, company, or institution that provides commercial, legal, financial, accounting services or consultation to the Company or to any affiliate of the Company, or a spouse thereof. - 8.
-Not a person of any conditions defined in Article 30 of the Company Law. - Note3: If the person has the position of director, state if conforming to Article 6-5 of the Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Stock Exchange or Traded Over the Counter. - Note4: Be appointed on June 15, 2015. - Note5: The tenure of the 2th remuneration committee was expired on May 28, 2015.
-Those members of remuneration committee were dismissed.
+Not a person of any conditions defined in Article 30 of the Company Law.

 - (2) Attendance of Members at Remuneration Committee Meetings - A. There are three members in the Remuneration Committee. - B. The tenure of the 3nd remuneration committee is from June 15, 2015 to May 27, 2018.
-A total of 3(A) meetings of the remuneration committee were held in 2015.
+A total of $\underline{3}(A)$ meetings of the remuneration committee were held in 2016.
 The attendance record of the Remuneration Committee members was as follows:

-Title Name Attendance in Person(B) By proxy Attendance Rate in Person(%)(B/A) Remark Convener Yang, Qian 3 0 100% Re-elected on June 15, 2015 Member Yeh, Hui-Hsin 2 0 100% Was newly appointed on June 15, 2015 A total of 2 meetings of the remuneration committee were held during active duty.
-Member Wang, Mao-Rong 2 0 100% Was newly appointed on June 15, 2015 A total of 2 meetings of the remuneration committee were held during active duty.
-Convener (Note1) Wang, Pai-Lu 1 1 0 100% Was dismissed on May 28, 2015 A total of 1 meeting of the remuneration committee was held during active duty.
-Member (Note1) Wang, Wen-Chieh 1 0 100% Was dismissed on May 28, 2015 A total of 1 meetings of the remuneration committee were held during active duty.
+Title Name Attendance in Person(B) By proxy Attendance Rate in Person(%)(B/A) Remark Convener Yang, Qian 3 0 100% Re-elected on June 15, 2015 Member Yeh, Hui-Hsin 3 0 100% Was newly appointed on June 15, 2015 Member Wang, Mao-Rong 3 0 100% Was newly appointed on June 15, 2015